-However, as they start laying eggs, their productivity could be hampered by some prevailing situations which constitute the reasons the females commonly called hens stop to lay eggs some of the times.
+However, as they start laying eggs, their productivity could be hampered by some prevailing situations which constitute the reasons the females commonly called hens stop laying eggs some of the time.
 Such reasons are indicated below as well as the accompanying solutions to each of the problems identified.

 15 Reasons hens stop laying eggs and the solutions

 1. The Species of the Hen

 As a result of the physiological differences among the various species of chickens mentioned above, each species of hens are born with definite numbers of ova very tiny in size.
 Consequently, the various species of hens have different capacities for laying eggs in their lifetime.
 While some have the capacity to lay 1400 eggs in their lifetime, others can lay up to 1600.